WhatsApp Now click here to WhatsApp Now

 Generally, yes, but as with any travel, be cautious and follow local advice.

-You can come with Indonesian Rupiah (IDR).
+The official currency is the Indonesian Rupiah (IDR).
 For small purchases, cash is preferable.

 Yes, especially if you are participating in sports activities or island hopping.